AI

 When you’re building your ai vendor evaluation checklist, here’s what actually matters for mid-size companies.

 Data infrastructure first.
 Before looking at any vendor, audit your data.
 Is it accessible?
 Is it clean?
 Can you actually feed it to an AI system without months of preparation work?
-IBM reports that data fragmentation is killing AI projects before they start.
+Research shows that data preparation accounts for 60-75% of total project effort in AI initiatives - the most time-consuming and underestimated component.

 Not having clean data is like buying a sports car when you don’t have a driver’s license.
 The car works fine, but you can’t use it.